Chapter 5 Reliability

 Assignment Component Points Possible Points Earned

-1. Check and, if needed, format data 5 _____
+1. Check and, if needed, format and score data 5 _____

 2. Calculate and report the alpha coefficient for a total scale scores and subscales (if the scale has them) 5 _____